Hi there!

 I became a yoga teacher after graduation — partly out of passion, partly out of broke-in-New-York practicality.
 I loved it.
 But I kept noticing something: yoga, for all its wisdom about the inner life, was a remarkably solitary practice.
 Everyone on their own mat, eyes closed, in their own world.
 I kept thinking: what if it didn't have to be?

 So I did something that made very little logical sense.
-I combined yoga with wine and turned it into a live social event.
+I turned yoga into a drinking game.

 Drunk Yoga